 The corn has now been cut and shocked, grain has been thrashed, all the hay is stacked, and the labors of summer are nearly over.

-New England colonists are very much accustomed to regularly celebrating a thanksgivings to thank God for His blessings.
+New England colonists are very much accustomed to regularly celebrating various thanksgivings to thank God for a bountiful harvest.
 However, it would not be until later in the 1700s that individual colonies would periodically designate a day of thanksgiving in honor of a military victory, an adoption of a state constitution, or an exceptionally bountiful crop.

 Usually the birds are killed before being mounted on the stakes.
 If a man hit the bird, it is his to take home.

-The celebration of Thanksgiving over the course of the 18th century evolved into a holiday celebrated around the dinner table.
+The celebration of Thanksgiving in the way we know it to be over the course of the 18th century evolved into a holiday celebrated around the dinner table.
 As New England becomes more densely settled and the good farmland all locked up, its citizens will begin to head west, and they will take their social traditions with them, including their annual Thanksgiving holiday.

 And yet, this late in the season there is still another harvest chore that must be done for the colonial farm family: